cowshedworks/calculators/README.md

 # Calculators

-Calculators is a factory of calculators.
-It's purpose is to provide common calculations so you don't have to write them in your code.
-The aim is to be able to compose calculators into an algorithm using a pipeline.
+Calculators is a factory for building calculations in a fluent way

-**PLEASE NOTE** this is very WIP at the moment, calculators will start being added asap in a range of categories including finance, scientific and language.
+**PLEASE NOTE** this is very WIP at the moment, it is really a way to test using packagist to release a PHP package.

 ## Installation